Spring Conference on Correctional Health Care

 Lindsay Hayes, MS, National Center on Institutions and Alternatives

 Suicide continues to be a leading cause of death in correctional facilities.
 These deaths represent a serious public health problem to correctional, medical and mental health administrators as well as their staff.
 Many of these deaths are preventable.
 This preconference seminar will provide an overview of inmate suicide and offer guiding principles for suicide prevention and critical components to developing and/or revising suicide prevention policies.

-Sunday, April 10 - Preconference half-day seminars (morning and afternoon), CCHP exam, exhibit hall open/welcome reception
+Sunday, April 30 - Preconference half-day seminars (morning and afternoon), CCHP exam, exhibit hall opening reception

-Monday, April 11 - Educational breakfast, concurrent sessions, exhibit hall breaks and lunch
+Monday, May 1 - Plenary session, concurrent sessions, exhibit hall breaks and lunch

 List major health care issues that commonly affect incarcerated individuals, including diabetes, hepatitis, HIV, hypertension, mental illness, oral health and substance abuse